 4. VR Game Park — go on a wild adventure in the online world

-One arcade in particular that caters to a new generation of video games is VR Game Park in Amsterdam.
-With over 600 square metres of space, everything that this underground arcade has to offer comes in sensational 4D simulations.
+One such arcade that caters to a new generation of video games is VR Game Park in Amsterdam.
+With over 600 square metres of space, everything this underground arcade offers comes in sensational 4D simulations.
+You can also find them in Eindhoven and Den Haag.

-Each virtual simulation allows you to envision yourself in exhilarating situations, where you’re riding on a steep roller coaster, stealing dough in a heist, or hunting zombies in an apocalypse. 🧟
+Each virtual simulation allows you to envision yourself in exhilarating situations: riding on a steep roller coaster, stealing dough in a heist, or hunting zombies in an apocalypse. 🧟

 📍 Location: Overhoeksplein 15, 1031 KS Amsterdam